 Removing Urine and Sweat Stains

-Bedwetting happens—it’s typical in a household with kids to have at least one or two nighttime accidents.
-Sweat produces similar yellowish stains, and over time, it’s common for mattresses to become discolored and musty smelling from sweat.
+Bedwetting happens plus sweat produces similar yellowish stains, and over time, it’s common for mattresses to become discolored and musty smelling from sweat.

-Mix together one cup of 3-percent hydrogen peroxide, 3 tablespoons of baking soda, and just a few drops of liquid dishwashing soap.
+Mix together 1 cup of 3-percent hydrogen peroxide, 3 tablespoons of baking soda, and just a few drops of liquid dishwashing soap.
 Stir until the baking soda dissolves.

 Pour the mixture into a spray bottle, and then spray the entire stained area of the mattress, letting the solution soak into the mark.